-National Association for the Education of Young Children (NAEYC); National Association for Family Child Care (NAFCC; for home-based providers); National Early Childhood Program Accreditation (NECPA); National Accreditation Commission for Early Child Care and Education (NAC); Council of Accreditation (COA); Cognia (formerly Advanced Quality Early Learning Standards, or QELS); and e.
+National Association for the Education of Young Children (NAEYC); National Association for Family Child Care (NAFCC; for home-based providers); National Early Childhood Program Accreditation (NECPA); National Accreditation Commission for Early Child Care and Education (NAC); Council of Accreditation (COA); Cognia (formerly AdvancED Quality Early Learning Standards, or QELS); and Association of Christian Schools International (ACSI).

+e.
 What is the gap between cost and price, and how did the Lead Agency consider this while setting payment rates?
 Did the Lead Agency target any rate increases where gaps were the largest or develop any long-term plans to increase rates based on this information?
 TWC used the 2023 Texas Child Care Cost of Quality/Price Modeling to inform rate setting, making targeted increases to approximately 20 percent of individual rates.